niravmsoni/terraform-aws/Modules/Overview.md

 - We can add two output blocks to our `main.tf` to report back the IP and DNS information from our `server` module.
 Notice how Terraform references (interpolation syntax) information about the server build from a module.

+## Referencing a module in a TF configuration
+- Upon doing terraform state list, we can see resource created with a module being present here

+- We can reference it using module.<moduleName>.<Property>

 ```hcl
 output "public_ip" {
   value = module.server.public_ip